POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/canimationmanagereventhandler-class.md

 ### <a name="parameters"></a>Parametry

-*pKontroleranimacji*<br/>
+*pAnimationController*<br/>
-Wskaźnik do kontrolera animacji, który będzie odbierał zdarzenia.
+Wskaźnik do kontrolera animacji, który będzie otrzymywał zdarzenia.

 ## <a name="see-also"></a>Zobacz też